Routes to Art 2020 Guidelines

 Discount for Committee Participation

 Those artists interested and available to assist the Arts Council with this event can receive a $50 refund at the conclusion of the annual studio tour in exchange for participation in RTA Committees ($175 after refund).
 Artists must commit to and attend three of the four meetings, and assist with tasks to further the goals of RTA.
 If artists are unable to fulfill the commitment of meetings/assigned tasks, refunds will be forfeited.
-The dates of meetings are outlined below:
+The dates of meetings are outlined below and all take place at Tri-County Arts, 110 W. State Street, Olean, NY:

 Tri-County Arts Council (716) 372-7455